 If you are interested in starting a new, successful career, check out a career in heating, ventilation and air conditioning.
-HVAC is one of the fastest-growing careers you can find, according to the U.S. Bureau of Labor Statistics, which predicts additional industry growth of 13 percent by 2028.
+HVAC careers are continuing to grow in popularity, according to the U.S. Bureau of Labor Statistics, which predicts the continued growth of the industry by 13 percent by 2028.

-You can join this rewarding industry by becoming an HVAC technician.
+A career that's increasingly in demand is an HVAC technician.
 Learn more about their skill set, how to become one and about how much you can expect to make.

-A HVAC technician is someone who repairs, installs and maintains heating and cooling systems.
+A HVAC technician should be able to repair, install and maintain heating and cooling systems.
 Many technicians are skilled with both residential and commercial equipment.
-And, most important, you’ll be knowledgeable about:
+And, most important, you’ll receive a comprehensive education about:

 Some apprentices even become HVAC-R technicians, meaning they also have experience with refrigeration.